 - information on the arrangements made for the appointment of the depositary for the AIF; and

-- information required by the Directive to be disclosed to Investors before they invest in the AIF (see the Disclosure to investors section under Disclosure and Reporting).
+- information required by AIFMD to be disclosed to investors before they invest in the AIF (see the Disclosure to investors section under Disclosure and Reporting).

-Where an AIFM is already authorised as a management company under the UCITS Directive and has provided information to its home regulator in that regard, the Directive does not require the AIFM to provide the same information to its home regulator again, provided that such information is up to date.
+Where an AIFM is already authorised as a management company under the UCITS Directive and has provided information to its home regulator in that regard, AIFMD does not require the AIFM to provide the same information to its home regulator again, provided that such information is up to date.

-The Directive does not permit the home regulator of the AIFM to grant authorisation unless:
+the home regulator of the AIFM may only grant authorisation if:

-- the regulator is satisfied that the AIFM will be able to comply with the requirements of the Directive;
+- the regulator is satisfied that the AIFM will be able to comply with the requirements of AIFMD;

 - the AIFM has sufficient initial capital;